Centers (Fourth Way): The astral body

 This body is also sometimes called the emotional body or the Kesdjan body.
-This body, by itself is not subject to the laws of automation; that is to say, the astral body is capable of a degree of free will.
+This body, by itself is not subject to the laws of automativity; that is to say, the astral body is capable of a degree of free will.
 Also, the perceptions of the astral body are capable of being of an objective nature in matters regarding one's self.
 An astral body is considered a prerequisite to maintaining a state of "self-consciousness".
 On the Ray of Creation Gurdjieff indicated to Ouspensky that this body is on the level of All Planets and subject to the same number of laws (24).
 The lifespan of the astral body is unknown exactly, but it is far larger than the lifespan of the Material Body because it continues living after the death of the material body.
 According to the Fourth Way, a man is not born with an astral body and an average man does not have one, while even if someone does, it is in a very immature state, and has no contact with it whatsoever in his daily life.